freeCodeCamp/chapter/CONTRIBUTING.md

 #### Running Migrations and Checking They Were Run

-You can manualy run them by doing
+You can manually run them by doing
-`npm db:migrate`
+`npm run db:migrate`

 and then check if it happened correctly

-`npm typeorm migration:show`
+`npm run typeorm migration:show`

 it should ouput something like